 - Reimbursement requirements: - Adequately substantiated: - Information from an independent third party describing the service, date, and amount; and - A statement from the participant that the expense has not been reimbursed and the participant will not seek reimbursement from any other coverage - Claim must be submitted by deadline and run-out period, if any

 - Use-it-or-lose-it rule reimbursements cannot constitute deferred compensation.
 In other words, unused contributions remaining at the end of the plan year must be forfeited.
-Exception: - 2.5 month grace period (COVID-19 Relief: For any plan year or grace period that ends during the 2021 calendar year, a plan may allow eligible expenses to be incurred until December 31, 2021) - No carryover
+Exception:

+- 2.5 month grace period;

+- No carryover